WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 The basis for all three elements are form nodes.

-{% include callout.html content="The form builder API uses fluent interfaces heavily, meaning that unless a method is a getter, it generally returns the objects itself to support method chaining." type="info" %}
+!!! info "The form builder API uses fluent interfaces heavily, meaning that unless a method is a getter, it generally returns the objects itself to support method chaining."

 ## Form Nodes